May 10, 2021

 Note: „Neglected clades“: I added this chapter hoping to direct future research efforts towards

 some selected clades that have largely been neglected in phylogenetic studies.

 Strisores: Following Chen & Field (2020), I added the newly coined clade names Letornithes and Sedentaves

 to the taxonomy of Strisores.
 However, I will not follow their suggestions for panclade names.
-(Please refer the Appendix 2 for further information).
+(Please refer to Note: „Pan-clades“ for further information).